 A form of the address, broken into portions so that the system may have more control over how the various portions of the address are displayed or presented.

 Mass is a description of importance, expressed as a number, for a location.
-So, mass may be based upon an approximation of the number of point addresses contained in a location.
-The mass of a single address might be 1, a town might have a mass in the thousands based upon the total number of single addresses within the town, and a the mass of a country might be in the hundreds of thousands or millions.
+So, the mass may be based upon an approximation of the number of point addresses contained in a location.
+The mass of a single address might be 1, a town might have a mass in the thousands based upon the total number of single addresses within the town, and the mass of a country might be in the hundreds of thousands or millions.

 May include any appropriate identifier usable by the system for computing things such as a map.
 Specifically, the location identifier may include a lat-long point or combination, the coordinates of a bounding box for a region, or a polygon.

 The patent goes into some detail on how it would attempt to find pages on the web that contain documents with location information like that described above, and incorporate them into a location document for specific documents, which would be placed in the location information repository.
 The next step is to use that repository to respond to queries from searchers.